-Nestled on the edge of campus along Ruggles Avenue, distinctive Wallace Hall houses sophomore students.
-Wallace is co-ed, with male and female rooms scattered throughout the residence, and is home to many sophomores in the Pell Honors Program.
+Nestled on the edge of campus along Ruggles Avenue, distinctive Wallace Hall houses upper-level students.
+Wallace Hall is co-ed, with male and female rooms scattered throughout the residence, and is home to many students in the Pell Honors Program.

-Residents say that Wallace’s comfortable, welcoming environment feels more like a home than a residence hall.
+Residents say that Wallace Hall’s comfortable, welcoming environment feels more like a home than a residence hall.
 The common room is a great place to mingle and get some work done, and the adjoining kitchen is available for student use.

 Room type(s): Doubles, triples and quads